RahulModak74/working_agents/README.md

 A modular system for orchestrating AI agents with persistent memory, dynamic behavior, and structured output parsing.
 Extremely simple and inbuilt support for CyberSecurity.

+We have designed it on lines of langchain.
+So you can quickly get the hang of agentic work and test withn days and upgrade to LangChain step by step.

 Features: Memory, Dynamic Agents, Strcutured Output parsing

 To Add:Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.